theabraxas/Project-Neith/README.md

 * Git
 * PowerCLI - `Install-Module -Name VMware.PowerCLI`
 * SQL PowerShell Cmdlets - `Import-Module -Name SQLPS`

+# Tips to Contribute!
+Within the `pages` directory new integration folders are created.
+Each folder should have a couple files, a README explaining the ingegration, a ps1 file for the pages which will be made avaialble in the webserver, an optional file to create the database tables required.
+A `scheduled_tasks` file should be provided if periodic data collections are required or needed for the technology.

 # Starting the Dashboard
 From a PowerShell Prompt: